-- A.1 Faculty: All tenure track faculty with appointments in DES will be reviewed for Merit, whether or not they elect to serve on a Merit Review Committee. - A.2 Instructional Academic Staff in Permanent Budgeted Instructional Lines: All IAS members with at least 0.5 FTE appointment in DES and in permanently budget lines will be reviewed for Merit, whether or not they elect to serve on a Merit Review Committee. - A.3 Academic Staff: NIAS are reviewed according to the policies in Section VII of these bylaws. - A.4 Department Chair: The Department Chair is formally reviewed once each year using a survey administered by the SOE Dean.
+A.1 Faculty: All tenure track faculty with appointments in DES will be reviewed for Merit, whether or not they elect to serve on a Merit Review Committee.

+- A.2 Instructional Academic Staff in Permanent Budgeted Instructional Lines: All IAS members with at least 0.5 FTE appointment in DES and in permanently budget lines will be reviewed for Merit, whether or not they elect to serve on a Merit Review Committee.
+If all faculty choose to not participate in the Merit review process, the Department Chair will make all merit decisions. - A.3 Academic Staff: NIAS are reviewed according to the policies in Section VII of these bylaws. - A.4 Department Chair: The Department Chair is formally reviewed once each year using a survey administered by the SOE Dean.
 The review must involve feedback from the membership of the department and from the Dean.